ChiaRaissa/Constructor-Destructor/README.md

 # Constructor-Destructor
-A class in C that makes use of constructors and destructors
+A class in C++ that makes use of constructors and destructors